Intervention/docs/image/v2/api/exif/content.md

 ## Return Values
 Associative array of all Exif data available or mixed data for particular value.
-If no meta data can be found, method will return NULL.
+If no meta data can be found, method will return `null`.

 ## Examples